Frequently Asked Questions

 I found a plant, a seed packet or some bulbs on the sidewalk and followed a link to this web site.
 What is it exactly?

 First of all, we hope that you will be pleased by the plant given by a PlantCatching member, someone who wants to share his passion with other gardeners in his area.
 This web site will allow you to find even more free plants nearby, given by other members, for your garden or vegetable garden.
 You will also be able to donate your own perennial divisions, your bulbs and seeds.
 This is a lot of savings for everyone and less organic materials in the bin.
-Optionally, you will create new relationships with gardeners like you and this is a great way to propagate the biodiversity.
+You will also create new relationships with gardeners like you and this is a great way to propagate the biodiversity.

 Is it free?